 Yes, an eCheck will still work without MICR ink.
 Even though the codeline is printed in regular printer toner, your bank is still able to capture an image of the check and send it to the automated clearing house to request funds from the issuing account.

 Are you sure eChecks will be cashed?

-Last year, we had over 5 billion dollars and a 99.9% acceptance rate in eCheck transactions go through banks all across the country.
+Last year, we had over 22.5 billion dollars disbursed through DPX and a 2019 study found a 99.9% acceptance rate in eCheck transactions through banks all across the country.

 Will I be able to deposit these checks without MICR ink?